andrewsinelnikov/MERNSnippet-How-To/task8/README.md

 ---

 ### Description
-A product list is needed to give an overview of a company’s goods.
+A product list is needed to give an overview of a company’s goods.<br />
-Easy to build it by listing items like this way
+Easy to build it by listing items like this
 ````HTML
 const Products = () => {
     return (